msft-mirror-aosp/platform.compatibility.cdd/2_device-types/2_6_tablet-reqs.md

 ## 2.6\.
 Tablet Requirements

-An **Android Tablet device** refers to an Android device implementation that is typically used by holding in both hands and not in a clamshell form-factor.
+An **Android Tablet device** refers to an Android device implementation that meets all the following criteria:

-Android device implementations are classified as a Tablet if they meet all the following criteria:
+*   Typically used by holding in both hands.
+*   Does not have a clamshell or convertible configuration.
+*   Any physical keyboard implementation used with the device MUST connect by means of a standard connection.

-*   Have a power source that provides mobility, such as a battery.
+*   Has a power source that provides mobility, such as a battery.
-*   Have a physical diagonal screen size in the range of 7 to 18 inches.
+*   Has a physical diagonal screen size in the range of 7 to 18 inches.

 Tablet device implementations have similar requirements to handheld device implementations.
 The exceptions are indicated by an \* in that section